What is an ELD Device or E-Log?

 For those of you who don’t know what ELD devices exactly are, don’t worry because we’ve got you covered.
 ELD stands for Electronic Logging Device and is the latest technologic in the trucking industry.
 The name itself is pretty self-explanatory but what it basically does is that it automatically records the time spent driving and the total Hours of Service (HOS).

-ELD devices are most commonly used by drivers of commercial motor vehicles because these devices make accurately tracking and managing their time much easier and faster.
+ELD devices are most commonly used by drivers of commercial motor vehicles.
+These devices make accurately tracking and managing time much easier and faster.
 But that’s not all.
 ELD devices also capture much more data about the vehicle, like its movement and miles driven.

-If you’re still not convinced as to why you should buy an ELD device, don’t worry because there are lots of more reasons as to why you should.
+If you’re still not convinced as to why you should buy an Electronic Logging Device, don’t worry because there are lots of more reasons as to why you should.
 So read on to find out the long list of reasons for why buy an ELD device.

 Lower Crash Rate

-According to recent studies, it has been seen that the drivers who do use an ELD device in their trucks have a 5.1% lower crash rate.
+According to recent studies, it has been seen that the drivers who do use an ELD device in their trucks have a 5.1% lower accident rate.